abyanjan/Custom-Object-Detection-with-Yolov4/README.md

 # Custom-Object-Detection-with-Yolov4
-Custom object detection with yolov4 to detect if a person is wearing face mask or not.
+Custom object detection with yolov4 to detect if a person is wearing face mask or not using Google Colab.

 The data for training the custom model was obtained from https://public.roboflow.com/object-detection/mask-wearing/4